aspose-total/Aspose.Total-Products/total/en/java/conversion/odt-to-pot/_index.md

 ---
-title: Convert ODT to POT via Java or Online App
+title: Convert ODT to POT via Java or with free Online Converter
 description: Java API to Export ODT to POT without using Microsoft Word or PowerPoint or online.
-Test free POT to CSV online converter quickly before integrating the code. or with free Online Converter
+Test free POT to CSV online converter quickly before integrating the code.
 url_ignore: /java/conversion/odt-to-pot/
 family: total
 platformtag: java